modera/ModeraActivityLoggerBundle/README.md

 What this bundle does:

- * Provides super-type controller that you can inherit from to leverage all aforementioned operations
+ * Provides a super-type controller that you can inherit from to harness power of all aforementioned operations
  * Integrates a powerful querying language where you define queries using JSON - now you can safely build queries on client-side
  * Hydration package - this component provides a nice way of converting your entities to data-structure that can